Ataraxxia/bantorra/README.md

 You need to make sure that the user you're running the app as can move and create directories on the source and destination paths!

+## Roadmap

+- Optimize performance
+- Stylize and improve looks
+- Implement and add support for Bantorra Index